Rishabh672003/Programming-Notes/College-pps-notes-for-C/pps-notes-module-5.md

 - #### Array initialization

   - `int a[5] = {100, 200, 300, 400, 500}`
-  - The number of values between braces {} can not be larger than the number of elements that we declare for the array between square brackets [ ].
+  - The number of values between braces {} cannot be larger than the number of elements that we declare for the array between square brackets [ ].

 - #### Accessing Array elements